 “Don’t get too greedy with the rivers.
 We don’t want to overdo it,” he says.
 “Remember how free clouds are.
 They just lay around in the sky all day long.”

-You are embarrassed to reveal the emotion because of decades of social programming.
-But there is no need.
+You are embarrassed, but there is no need to be.
 Rob doesn’t take sadness for an answer.
 He will beat the devil out of you.
-He accidentally touches your arm, “Gotta have a little sadness occasionally so you know when the good times come.”
+He accidentally touches your arm, “Gotta have a little sadness occasionally, so you know when the good times come.”

 He concentrates on the painting with furrowed brows.